Australia shares hit 5-yr highs ahead of US Fed meeting

-Financials led, with National Australia Bank (NAB.AX) and Westpac Banking Corp (WBC.AX) climbing 1.6 percent and 0.6 percent respectively.
-Top lender the Commonwealth Bank of Australia (CBA.AX) added 0.4 percent.
+Financials led, with National Australia Bank and Westpac Banking Corp climbing 1.6 percent and 0.6 percent respectively.
+Top lender the Commonwealth Bank of Australia added 0.4 percent.

 Australia's top four banks have had a stellar year so far, rising on average 25.3 percent on the back of high dividend yields and record profits.
 The broader market has gained 13.1 percent this year.